guardian/service-catalogue/packages/repocop/README.md

 ## Running Repocop locally

 1. [Start Cloudquery](../../packages/cloudquery/README.md) to generate the database.
 2. Run `npm -w repocop run migrate:setuplocal` to create the `_prisma_migrations table` in the database.
-Note: This will replace any existing tables locally.
+Note: This will replace any existing tables and data locally.
 3. Start Repocop: `npm -w repocop start`.